cnt52845/hyper-optimized-telemetry-cpp-kata/README.md

 | -9_223_372_036_854_775_808 | -2_147_483_649            | `long`           |

 The value should be converted to the appropriate number of bytes for its assigned type.
-The complete buffer comprises a byte indicating the number of additional bytes in the buffer (_prefix byte_) followed by the bytes holding the integer (_payload bytes_).
+The complete internal 9-byte buffer comprises three parts:
+* _prefix byte_: a byte indicating the number of the payload bytes in the buffer;

-Some of the types use an identical number of bytes (e.g. the `unsigned int` and `int` types).
-Normally, they would have the same _prefix byte_, but that would make decoding problematic.
-To counter this, the protocol introduces a little
+* _payload bytes_: the bytes holding the integer;
+* _trailing bytes_: the zero-fill bytes to complete the buffer.

+To distinguish between signed and unsigned types, the protocol introduces a little
-trick: for signed types, their _prefix byte_ value is `256` minus the number of additional bytes in the buffer.
+trick: for signed types, their _prefix byte_ value is `256` minus the number of _payload bytes_ in the buffer.

-Only the prefix byte and the number of following bytes indicated by the prefix will be sent in the communication.
-Internally, a 9-byte buffer is used (with trailing zeroes, as necessary) both by sending and receiving routines.

 ### Exercise 1

-The task is to encode an integral value ready to send.
-Please implement the static method `TelemetryBuffer.to_buffer()` to encode a buffer taking the parameter passed to the method.
+Implement the static method `TelemetryBuffer.to_buffer()` to encode a buffer taking an integer value passed to the method.

 ```cpp
 // Type: unsigned short, bytes: 2, signed: no, prefix byte: 2